 In Uganda, 40% of families boil water to disinfect it, but even more do not treat it at all.
 Collecting and consuming wood for water treatment or cooking, which is also one of the main causes of deforestation in the world, not only harms the environment but also the health of families and represents a considerable workload for women and children.

-- Organize and conduct WASH awareness sessions with selected targets in order to induce an improvement in behaviours and practices.
+- Organize and conduct WASH (Water, Hygiene and Sanitation) awareness sessions with selected targets to induce improved behaviors and practices.

-- Provide water purification materials to selected targets
+- Provide water purification equipment to targeted communities.

 - Bringing schools up to WASH standards.